-ENZ is an organisation that aims to help people find out about and settle in New Zealand.
-There's a column on the right side of the screen which lists all the topics covered on their site.
+ENZ is a non profit organisation that aims to help people find out about and settle in New Zealand.

-- Click on the Personal experiences link at the top of the column to read stories by recent immigrants.
+- Select the Personal experiences link at the top of the column to read stories by recent immigrants.

 Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it is.
 Check the About Us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.

 Over time there have been many books published telling the stories of people coming to this country.
 Visit your school or public library to check out the print collection there.

 - Settler and migrant peoples of New Zealand by New Zealand Ministry for Culture and Heritage.

 - New to New Zealand: ethnic communities in Aotearoa: a handbook by Jenny Magee.